“An Advance Directive is only as strong as the surrogate who enforces it.”

 One can have decisional capacity for her or his health care without having the ability to understand technical medical terms, or other complex matters such as the stock market or finances.

 If you lack capacity by law you cannot speak for yourself.
 Therefore, others will be making medical decisions for you.
-If there is no advance healthcare directive, then state law specifies which relative(s) speaks for you.
+If there is no advance health care directive, then state law specifies which relative(s) speaks for you.
 With an advance directive the one that will speak for you is the agent you have designated.
 The agent is often also called the proxy or the surrogate.

 The author of this website has developed an Advance Directive form that is unique in several respects: